 While the introduction of the Third Edition was a significant accomplishment, the Governing Board did not stop there.
 At that time, they also made a commitment that the accreditation process would continue to evolve; thereby ensuring the program would always remain focused on achieving professional law enforcement excellence in the State of Wisconsin.
-That commitment involves an ongoing review of national trends in the field, new legislation that impacts policing and new administrative rules that require our attention.
-The process resulted in the adoption of the WILEAG Standards, Fourth Edition in 2013, and now, in 2016, it has led to the introduction of the WILEAG Standards, Fifth Edition.
+That commitment involves an ongoing review of national trends in the field, new legislation that impacts policing, and new administrative rules that require our attention.
+The process resulted in the adoption of the WILEAG Standards, Fourth Edition in 2013, and the WILEAG Standards, Fifth Edition in 2016.

+As part of the Governing Board's ongoing commitment to provide the most current best practices, the latest review of the standards has led to the introduction of the WILEAG Standards, Sixth Edition.
 It is our hope that this latest offering of the standards manual will ensure that accredited agencies in the State of Wisconsin are embracing the best policing practices emerging throughout the country, while also addressing those issues unique to policing in Wisconsin.